 Determine Proper Height

 Regardless of which method you use below, you will need to identify the height at which you want the mantel to be placed.
 Because wood is a combustible material, you’ll want to follow some established guidelines for the minimum distance between a fireplace and a wood mantel.
 For solid wood fireplaces, the following Clearance to Combustibles guidelines from the National Fire Protection Association (NFPA) match the requirements of most localities and fireplace manufacturers.
 However, be sure to comply with the local laws and manufacturer’s recommendations for your particular model.
-For example, the Regency P36 Zero Clearance Direct Vent Gas Fireplace (page 13) is similar to the diagram on the right.
-However, the clearance requirements for a Regency P33-4 Zero Clearance Direct Vent Gas Fireplace (page 11) are much lower.
+You can see an specific firepalce example in this Regency Fireplace manual on page 13.

 Slide Over Bolts Method

 - Drive 1/2in lag screws through each of the studs.
 In general, it is good to have the support rods go completely though the backing studs.
 Likewise, you want the rods to penetrate about 2/3rds of the depth of the fireplace mantel. (i.e. a 10″ mantel should have 6.67″ deep holes).
 Once the lag screws are in place, cut the heads off with a angle grinder, hack saw, or other cutting tool.
 Fastenal, DrillSpot, and the Fastener Superstore all carry very long lags.
 Note, Rockler also sells Blind Shelf Supports, although I do not think that their method is as strong.

 - Apply construction adhesive into the holes.
 Optionally, if a good surface exists, apply glue onto the wall and the back of the mantel.

 - Slide into place, admire, and enjoy!